LidaDavydova/DPO/README.md

 While analysing train and val statistic, after 4 epochs already model started to overfit, but reward only increased.
 ![alt text](assets/beta0.7.png)

-### Test
+### Evaluation
 I wanted to interpret results in the text format and to show that if to give to trained model prompt and 2 responses, it will rank more preferable higher.
 But this is identical as numerical interpretation.
 So I have just took 500 samples from Anthropic/hh-rlhf dataset and the best performance checkpoint - checkpoint_beta0.3.

-Results show in avg correct preference ranking and reward_margin is small, but not much:
+Results show in avg correct preference ranking and small reward_margin = 0.17 distinguishes preferences, but weakly:

 Test metrics: {'loss': 0.66, 'chosen_reward': -1.88, 'rejected_reward': -2.06, 'reward_margin': 0.17}

+## Observations
+* All configurations overfit after 2-5 epochs, that can be cause of limited dataset.

+Even after overfit reward margin were increased, that means that model prioritized reward maximization over generalization.

+* Different beta regularization did not help with overfiting

+**Effect of beta:**

+    - Lower beta (0.3) achieved better margins (0.17 vs. 0.1 for beta=0.7).

+    - Higher beta penalizes divergence more, limiting optimization.